ebake310/HFLUX/README.md

 Please cite this resource as:
 Lautz, L., A. Glose, E. A. Baker (2020).
 HFLUX: 1D Stream Temperature Model Code, HydroShare, https://doi.org/10.4211/hs.71415cf96d614e208c201c1153034a49

+This resource was created using funding from the National Science Foundation.
+Grant Number 0901480.
+CAREER: Integrating Research and Education to Advance the Use of Heat as a Tracer of Surface-Ground Water Interaction at Multiple Spatial and Temporal Scales